junxit/us-congress-code/title-21/chapter-9/sec-360c.md

 ### References in Text

 The Federal Advisory Committee Act, referred to in subsec. (b)(1), (8), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 ### Amendments